I basically live half a town over from the place I grew up – I’m a York County lifer, at this point, I think, and I’m pretty happy about it.

 I want to be the person who likes french fries and Coach purses and talking about philosophical concepts like personhood.

-The girl who shoves her dollar-store headphones into her decade-old iPod and dances like a freak around her bedroom at 11 p.m. to songs no one else would think was cool.
+The person who shoves their dollar-store headphones into a decade-old iPod and dances like a freak around their bedroom at 11 p.m. to songs no one else would think was cool.